Tobacco Smoke and Asthma

 What Is in Tobacco Smoke?

-Secondhand smoke has up to 4,000 chemicals.
+Tobacco smoke has more than 7,000 chemicals.
 This includes trace amounts of poisons like formaldehyde, arsenic, DDT and cyanide.
-More than 40 of the substances in tobacco smoke can cause cancer.
+More than 70 of the substances in tobacco smoke can cause cancer.
 Many more irritate the lungs and airways.
 The National Toxicology Program says secondhand smoke is a human carcinogen (cancer causing agent).

 How Is Secondhand Smoke Linked to Asthma and Allergies in Young Children?

 Children are at high risk of lung damage and illness from inhaled smoke.
 Studies have shown a clear link between secondhand smoke and asthma in children.
 But the studies have not proven that secondhand smoke causes asthma in children.

 Secondhand smoke can cause serious health problems in children.

 - Studies show that older children whose parents smoke get sick more often.
 Their lungs grow less than children who do not breathe secondhand smoke.
 They also get more bronchitis and pneumonia.